valis-world/spaceballoon-revealjs/README.md

 1.  **The Framework:** The underlying reveal.js framework code, located in the `dist/` and `plugin/` folders, is the work of Hakim El Hattab and contributors.
 It is licensed under the MIT License, a copy of which is available in the `LICENSE-revealjs` file.

-2.  **Presentation Content:** All original presentation content, including the text and structure within `index.html` and this documentation, is Copyright (c) 2025 valis-world and is also licensed under the MIT License, available in the `LICENSE` file.
+2.  **Presentation Content:** All original presentation content, including the text and structure within `index.html`, `script.js`, `styles.css` and this documentation, is Copyright (c) 2025 valis-world and is also licensed under the MIT License, available in the `LICENSE` file.